 This course further advances the students’ understanding and use of the engineering design process.
 In the first semester, they complete a comprehensive unit on a single area of technology and engineering, including a single major project.
 In the second semester, students participate in the Fire Protection Challenge, assisted by Fire Protection Engineering graduate students from the University of Maryland.

 Year 4: Senior Engineering Capstone

 In the fourth year of LEAD (the senior capstone course), students participate in Purdue University’s EPICS (Engineering Projects In Community Service) program.
 The girls design real solutions to real problems encountered by local community partners.
-Having just joined this program in 2014-2015, our students have worked on the following projects:
+Since joining this program in 2014, students have worked on the following projects:

-- design and assemble a wheelchair ramp for the home of an elderly gentleman
+- Design & assemble a wheelchair ramp for the home of an elderly gentleman

 Incoming Student Application